Azasakhe/Netflix/Library-settings.md

 ## Explanation of the functions in the Library settings

+### Auto update mode
+Establishes which method to use to update the tv shows in order to export automatically new seasons and episodes.

+- Manual: updates to tv shows must be done manually, through context menus `Export new episodes`, or in alternative by select the menu `Check for updates now`.
+- Scheduled: updates to tv shows are automatic, you will need to set up a schedule.

 ### Keep My List and Kodi Library in sync
-Allows you to automatically export/remove the tv shows/films to the Kodi library when they are added/removed from My List, but only through the addon interface, then through the context menu "Add/Remove to My List" on selected tv show/movie.
-So if My List has been modified for example through the website, in the Kodi library no changes will be made, if you want this read next about scheduling.
+Allows you to automatically export/remove the tv shows/films to the Kodi library when they are added/removed from My List of an specific profile.
+If My List has been modified externally for example through the website, in the Kodi library no changes will be made immediately, you will have to wait for the schedule to run.

-Perform full sync now: Start synchronization immediately (export tv shows and also movies) by eliminating everything previously exported.
+Perform full sync now: Start synchronization immediately (export tv shows and also movies) but delete everything previously exported.<br/>

-### Export new episodes (Updates scheduling)
-Scheduling can be set at desired intervals of hours and days, when it is executed it checks:
-* If My List has been modified (no matter from what device or apps), then update the Kodi library accordingly
-* If there are new seasons/episodes in the tv shows previously exported, then update the Kodi library accordingly
-* Note: at this moment this function DO NOT sync the movies of My List

-If neither of these two options are enabled (Keep My List and Kodi Library in sync, Export new episodes): the exports to the Kodi library can be always performed manually through the context menu "Export/Remove to library".
+_DO NOT USE IT TO SYNCHRONIZE WITHOUT WAITING FOR THE START OF THE SCHEDULING, OTHERWISE RISK BAN OF YOUR ACCOUNT._

 ### Enable NFO files export
 If enabled when a tv show or movie is exported (automatically by sync or manually), NFO files will also be created.